latentnetworks/vimure/src/R/README.md

 # Installation

-First, install the imure R package from GitHub as follows:
+First, install the vimure R package from GitHub as follows:

 ``` r
 install.packages("devtools")
 devtools::install_github("latentnetworks/vimure", subdir="src/R", ref="develop")
 ```

-Then, use the `install_vimure()` function to install VIMuRe Note that on Windows you need a working installation of Anaconda.
+Then, use the `install_vimure()` function to install VIMuRe.

+Note that if reticulate did not find a non-system installation of python you may be prompted if you want it to download and install miniconda.
+Miniconda is the recommended installation method for most users, as it ensures that the R python installation is isolated from other python installations.
+All python packages will by default be installed into a self-contained conda or venv environment named “r-vimure”.
+Note that “conda” is the only supported method on Windows.

+If you initially declined the miniconda installation prompt, you can later manually install miniconda by running `reticulate::install_miniconda()`

 ``` r
 library(vimure)